cockroachlabs/developer-success/migrate-existing-data.md

 You should be logged into your cluster.

+Remember that on most operating systems the environment variable will only apply to the current session.
+If you open a new terminal window, you'll have to repeat the `export` command.
+Alternatively, you could set it in your `.bashrc` or `.zshrc` file so it is set on each new session.

-## Create a pgdump of an existing Postgresql database
+## Create a pg_dump backup of the Postgresql database

-If you have an existing Postgresql database, running `pg_dump` to dump the database is easy.
+If you have an existing Postgresql database, running `pg_dump` to backup the database is easy.

-Login to your Postgresql database server and run:
+Log in to your Postgresql database server and run the following command, replacing DATABASE with your database name:

 ```bash
 pg_dump DATABASE > /tmp/cw-pgdump.sql
 ```

-If you cannot login to the Postgresql database directly and need to do a remote dump, you can do:
+If you cannot login to the Postgresql database directly and need to do a remotely run the `pg_dump` command, you can include a parameter for the HOSTNAME:

 ```bash
 pg_dump -h HOSTNAME -U USERNAME -W PASSWORD cw > /tmp/cw-pgdump.sql
 ```

-For this workshop, an existing `pgdump` has been provided in the `data/` directory of the repository.
-It is named `cw.sql`.
+For this workshop, an existing `pg_dump` backup has been provided in the `data/` directory of the repository.
+It is named `cw-pgdump.sql`.

-## Upload the pgdump to the newly created cluster
+## Upload the pg_dump backup to the newly created cluster

-To upload the `pgdump` to the newly created cluster, you will use the cluster file storage.
+To upload the `pg_dump` backup to the newly created cluster, you will use the cluster's local file storage.

 If you have set a spending limit for your serverless cluster above $0 and entered a credit card, you can also use a network-based file storage option, such as S3.
 However, cluster file storage is available to all clusters regardless of spending limit.

 To access cluster file storage, you will use the `userfile` command available in the `cockroach` client.

-CockroachDB Serverless supports the following commands for managing cluster `userfiles`:
+CockroachDB Serverless supports the following commands for managing cluster file storage:

 - `cockroach userfile upload`
 - `cockroach userfile list`